^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Inflammation of the bladder in the region of its neck is cervical cystitis.
-Consider the main causes of the disease, symptoms, methods of treatment and prevention.
+Inflammatory lesion of the bladder in the area of its neck is cervical cystitis.
+Let's consider the main causes of the disease, symptoms, methods of treatment and prevention.

-The bladder has the same structure, both in men and in women.
-It is a hollow organ of ovoid form, which is lined with a folded mucosa from the inside.
-When the bladder passes into the urethra, that is, at the site of its constriction, a neck is formed.
-It is located in the lower part of the pancreatic triangle, which is formed by the sites of the confluence of the ureters.
+The urinary bladder has the same structure in both men and women.
+It is a hollow organ of ovoid shape, which is lined from the inside with a folded mucous membrane.
+At the transition of the bladder into the urethra, that is, at the place of its narrowing, the neck is formed.
+It is located in the lower part of the bladder triangle, which is formed by the areas of the ureters.
 The inflammatory process of this area is trigonitis, and cervical cystitis is its variety.

-Out of urination, the neck of the organ is narrowed by the sphincter, which holds and releases urine.
-His work is based on the tension and relaxation of these muscle layers:
+Outside of urination, the neck of the organ is narrowed by the sphincter, which holds and releases urine.
+Its work is based on the tension and relaxation of the following muscle layers:

 • Medium (circular)